Adaptive Gibbs samplers and related MCMC methods: Ergodicity---nonuniform case

-\begin{ass} \end{ass} \begin{remark} As remarked in \cite{Fort_JAP}, Assumption \ref{assu_log_concave} generalizes the one-dimensional definition of log-concavity in the tails and Assumption \ref{ass_nonunif_14} is easy to ensure, at least if $\Delta = \infty,$ by taking the proposal distribution to be a mixture of an adaptive component and an uniform on $[-U,U]$ for $U$ large enough or a mean zero Gaussian with large enough variance. \end{remark}
+\end{ass} \begin{ass} \end{ass} \begin{remark} As remarked in~\cite{FortJAP}, Assumption~\ref{assulogconcave} generalizes the one-dimensional definition of log-concavity in the tails and Assumption~\ref{assnonunif14} is easy to ensure, at least if $\Delta= \infty$, by taking the proposal distribution to be a mixture of an adaptive component and a uniform on $[-U,U]$ for $U$ large enough or a mean zero Gaussian with large enough variance. \end{remark} \begin{theorem} Let the selection probabilities $\alpha_n \in\mathcal{Y}$ for all $n$, with $\mathcal{Y}$ as in~(\ref{Ydef}).
+Moreover, assume that: \begin{longlist}[(a)] \item[(a)] $|\alpha_n - \alpha_{n-1}| \to0$ in probability for fixed starting values $x_0 \in\stany$ and $\alpha_0 \in\mathcal{Y}$, $\gamma_i \in\Gamma_i$, $ i= 1,\ldots, d;$ \item[(b)] The Metropolis-within-Gibbs kernels exhibit diminishing adaptation, that is, for every $i \in\{1,\ldots, d\}$ the $\mathcal {G}_{n+1}$ measurable random variable